JamesAndrewJackson13/pokeemerald/feature_list.md

 * Adds an Exp bar speed option
 * Adds an option to swap between imperial and metric units

+## Triple Layer Metatiles
+* Allows for use of all three layers at the same time

 # CORE GAME
 ## Cleaned Up the Save Ram